tmaciejewski/see/README.md

 ### ETS storage

-ETS storage allows easy setup, but it lacks persistance and distribution.
+ETS storage is easy to set up, but it lacks persistance and distribution.
 Only one `db` node is allowed, so the entire data must fit into RAM of a single machine.

 To select ETS storage use `see_db_storage_ets` value as `storage` app option.